RedHatProductSecurity/security-data-guidelines/docs/csaf-vex.md

 objects in the “product_tree” object: “branches” and “relationships”.

 #### Branches
 The parent "branches" object has one child object of the "vendor" category with the name set to "Red Hat".
 All affected Red Hat products and components will be nested in that "branches" array.
+Compressed down, the parent branches object would look like:

 ```
 {